sleepybutterfly623/developp/README.md

 If you used the stencil code, this is https://sleepybutterfly623.github.io/developp/

 ### Goal and Value of the Application
 For this project, I wanted to create a site for a cafe where the user could order online.
 To be mindful of the various types of customers, this site enables the user to sort by popular items and by price (from lowest to highest).
 From these choices, the user could also filter the items based on what type of product they'd like to choose from and dietary restrictions if they have any.
+They can reset these filters and sort options by unselecting the checkbox or selecting the default 'All' for the sort for the respective operations.
 Working simulataneously, the user is able to visually see and read the cafe's products and add these to their cart and remove them if they no longer wanted to order it.
 Finally, the user can see the cart's total.

 ### Usability Principles Considered
 In terms of usability, I leveraged a layout with a reading path where it started from the top center with messages before dividing into three sections: the filters/sorting component, the menu, and the cart.